fledit-sh/fsfw-from-zero/ws-tasks/README.md

 # Threads and Tasks

+This workshop is split into 4 subtasks which are done in the `main.cpp` of this project.

+## Background Information
 A satellite is a complex system which usually has a lot of tasks which need to be done simulatenously by a dedicated On-Board Computer (OBC).
 This can include for example: